Table Of Contents

 Seek Medical Attention

-Do not delay seeking medical attention for your personal injury case.
+Do not delay seeking medical attention for your personal injury lawsuit.
 Obtaining medical treatment is critical both for your own health and well-being, as well as for your occupational safety.
 Your emergency room visit will establish the connection between the accident and your injuries.
 If your emergency physician recommends follow-up care, be sure to follow their instructions promptly.

 Contact an Alabama Oilfield Injury Lawyer